 Fixing Apple Safari Color Clashes

-Properly matching colors with images to work on a wide variety of browsers challenges many web developers.
+Correctly matching colors with images to work on various browsers challenges many web developers.

-Both web page images were created from the same html file.
+The same HTML file produced both web page images.
 The left half of each color swatch is an image file; the right half is a browser background fill.
 Both halves of each image are the same color: #C2B79B.
 There is a disturbing color clash when rendered using Safari that isn't present in Internet Explorer.

 The problem causing this browser compatibility issue is quite subtle yet easy to fix.
 Apple Safari is far more precise at handling color than other browsers.
-Safari is the only popular web browser that supports ICC color profiles which are data that characterizes a color space.
-This data is frequently embedded in graphic files.
+Safari is the only popular web browser that supports ICC color profile data that characterizes a color space.
+Many graphic files embed this data.

-The easiest way to solve the color clash problem is by removing the ICC color profiles with the graphic program that was used to created the image.
+The easiest way to solve the color clash problem is by removing the ICC color profiles with the graphic program used to create the image.
 Usually, this involves saving the image again with color profiles turned off.

 Check out the corrected graphic.

 Most graphic applications, like Adobe Photoshop, provide the means of removing the ICC profile.
-This change will not have a negative impact on the image quality and will help the web page look great on all popular browsers, including Apple Safari browsers, Apple iPads, and Apple iPhones.
+This change will harm the image quality and help the web page look great on all popular browsers, including Apple Safari browsers, iPads, and iPhones.